noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - extending some zio.App/variant and calling poop.exitCode
   - wrapping the pipeline within zio.Runtime.default.unsafeRun and executing it within a scala app
     - useful for wrapping legacy non-effectful code
+- FYI
+  - in order to execute an effect in a runtime, all of the effects dependencies must be provided

 ```scala
 // zio.APP type def